MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-sa-onboarding.md

 # required metadata

 title: Electronic invoicing onboarding in Saudi Arabia
-description: This topic provides information about onboarding process of taxpayers and their electronic invoicing software by Saudi Arabian tax authorities.
+description: This article provides information about how to onboard taxpayers and their electronic invoicing software by Saudi Arabian tax authorities.
 author: ilkond
-ms.date: 06/20/2022
+ms.date: 06/30/2022
 ms.topic: article
 ms.prod:
 ms.technology: